-Be interested in art & design, film, and television
+- Be interested in art & design, film, and television

 You can develop and hone these skills needed online, or through animation course.
 Many platforms and websites can help you ‘animate’ a brilliant career, as an animator.

 Being Successful As A Freelance Animator

 Maybe you will create the next Buzz Lightyear, Elsa, or even the next Batman.
 Who knows?
-However, what is apparent is that with the skills and talent to this field will give you many opportunities to create memorable characters.
+However, what is apparent is that with the skills and talent in this field will give you many opportunities to create memorable characters.
 So, how can you become a successful animator?

 There are many bumps along the way to becoming successful freelancers: no colleagues to moan to, no shared lunches, along with the instability of the absence of a weekly cheque.
 However, one can become successful, or indeed set off down the path to success, by following certain tips, as;